 The BYB SpikeRecorder iPad application provides both the monocular visual stimuli and recording of DCMD activity.
 Visual stimuli consist of expanding dark circles (of various radii, S, and velocities, v) on a white background to simulate an approaching and colliding object on a direct collision course.
 Adjustable parameters in the application include: number of trials, distance between subject and stimulus/screen (cm), object size (cm) and velocity (m/s), inter-trial interval or ITI (s).
 The ITI is the amount of time between the end of the previous visual display and the commencement of the next looming trial.
 The iPad displays a blank white screen during this interval.
 Stimuli of particular parameters S and v are pseudo-randomly presented by the application such that each parameter is repeated an equal amount of times during a single experimental session.

 Spikes can be sorted from noise after recording in the iPad application (Fig. 4).
 Noise is identified as false spikes with constant and consistent amplitudes (mV) over time.
 These spikes have noticeably lower amplitude than the real DCMD spikes.
-The app allows us to set minimum and maximum threshold values (mV), and spikes within the range are counted as spikes for further analysis.
+The app allows the student to set minimum and maximum threshold values (mV), and spikes within the range are counted as spikes for further analysis.
 After sorting the spikes from one recording for one trial (one S, one v), the app automatically performs global sorting for the rest of the trials conducted during one experimental session using these threshold parameters.